fablabbcn/smartcitizen-docs/docs/knowledge/soil-water/pH/Atlas_pH.md

 This is the order of the calibration:

-1. midpoint
+1. Mid point (7.00)
-2. lowpoint
+2. Low point (4.00)
-3. highpoint
+3. High point (10.00)

 !!! warning
-    Always calibrate the midpoint first because its calibration erases all the previous calibrations done.
+    Always calibrate the **mid point** first because it will erase all the previous calibrations you may have done.

 !!! danger
     **Always clean the probe with distilled water between each calibration**